kroma-network/kroma/specs/introduction.md

    - All information required to derive the chain is embedded into layer 1 blocks.
 That way as long as the layer 1 chain is available, so is the rollup.
 3. **Validity** - All transactions must be correctly executed and all withdrawals correctly processed.
-   - The rollup state and withdrawals are managed on an L1 contract called the `L2 Output Oracle`.
+   - The rollup state and withdrawals are managed on an L1 contract called the `L2OutputOracle`.
 This oracle is guaranteed to _only_ finalize correct (ie. valid) rollup block hashes given a **single honest validator** assumption.
 If there is ever an invalid block hash asserted on layer 1, an honest validator will prove it is invalid and win a bond.